 An autobiography has many different interpretations of definitions according to William L. Howarth, “The ‘true’ autobiography, in his opinion, tells us not merely of remembered deeds and thoughts, but is for both author and reader ‘a spiritual experiment, a voyage of discovery.’”
 (Howarth, W.L, 1974).
 This is something to keep in mind while enjoying Nora’s work.

-The first thing experienced through Nora’s autobiography is her tone of modesty in her memoir.
+The first thing I noticed in Nora’s autobiography is her modest tone.
 She speaks, during her account of her childhood memories, of experiences that other working-class children would have experienced.
 This leads the audience to believe that her autographical memoir could have been written for a working-class audience who could relate to her struggles growing up.
 She speaks of her large family, “My mother was the fourth eldest of thirteen children.”
 (Lumb, pg.
 1) and her struggles with education and her family’s lack of funding for the topic because of her gender, “My brother was already at the Grammar school, (…) although loving parents they held the old-fashioned view that it was not so vital for a girl.”
 (Lumb, pg.12).

-Nora writes her memoir as a reminiscing piece rather than the informative tone.
-Nora’s depiction of her childhood differs, because she concentrates on the positive times she had with her family, “I was about two years old sitting with my mother, father, older sister and brother in a train en route for a holiday in Bournemouth.”
-(Lumb, pg.1) This memoir primarily worked as an opportunity to look back on her fond memories of times shared with her family rather than to inform the audience of the period when she grew up.
+Nora’s depiction of her childhood concentrates on the positive times she had with her family: “I was about two years old sitting with my mother, father, older sister and brother in a train en route for a holiday in Bournemouth.”
+(Lumb, pg.1) Her memoir primarily worked as an opportunity to look back on her fond memories of times shared with her family rather than to inform the audience of the period when she grew up.

-She includes information that could be seen as relevant from a historical point of view in relation to The Great War and how her church was used as a hospital, “As the war progressed more hospitals were needed and the Church Hall of the Church we attended was fitted out as a hospital for less serious cases.”
+However, she includes local information that could be seen as relevant from a historical point of view in relation to the Great War and how her church was used as a hospital: “As the war progressed more hospitals were needed and the Church Hall of the Church we attended was fitted out as a hospital for less serious cases.”
 (Lumb, pg.
 2-3)

 Nora begins her memoir with, “I can distinctly remember when I was about two years old..”
 (Lumb, pg.
 1) This introduction expresses to her reader that she is offering her earliest memory and therefore inviting the audience into her entire childhood.
 This sense of opening-up runs through the memoir and gives a sense of involvement to her reader.
 She also attempts to relate her experiences with others, which makes the reader feel at ease with the memoir.
 Nora makes her audience feel included and allows them to find similarities between her story and theirs.

-Nora also informs the reader about her experience of The Great War in her memoir, giving her content both accurate timing and making the reader feel they have a sound knowledge of the period.
-This makes Nora’s autobiographical entry easier to follow and, despite not being an informative piece, sets a strong background of knowledge for the audience.
+Nora also informs the reader about her experience of the Great War in her memoir, giving her content both accurate timing and making the reader feel they have a sound knowledge of the period.
+This makes Nora’s autobiography easy to follow and, despite not being an informative piece, she sets a strong background of knowledge for the audience.